Masum95/Machine-Learning-CSE-472-BUET/README.md

 # Machine-Learning-CSE-472-BUET

-This repo contains some of my assignments in CSE472: Machine Learning Sessional
+This repo contains LAB assignments and contents of Machine-Learning course in Level-4, Term-2 of January 2020 session of CSE, BUET

+**Course Assignments/Tasks:**

+- Adaboost Implementation
+- Document Classification Using Naive Bayes and K-NN
+- PCA & EM Algorithm